 What I love about my work:

-I am deeply committed to creating meaningful change to help people lead their healthiest lives, in North Carolina, across our country, and in the larger world.
-Equally, I believe that collaboration is key for creating effective and lasting change.
-Here at the Foundation, I love that, at the end of the day, I get to create partnerships with an incredible variety of organizations to develop and implement solutions to help empower North Carolinians to do more of what’s truly good for all of us–body, mind and soul: more getting outside, more moving, and more eating great, healthy food.
+I am deeply committed to contributing to the changes needed to help ensure everyone has a fair chance for good health, in North Carolina, across our country, and in the larger world.
+I believe that authentic collaboration is key for creating effective and lasting change.
+Here at the Foundation, I love that, at the end of the day, I get to develop deep relationships and partnerships with an incredible variety of people and organizations to help build a food system that is healthy, accessible, affordable, and fair for everyone in North Carolina.

 When not at my desk:

-Isn’t it wonderful how North Carolina has four distinct seasons, each with its own special gifts?
-I like to celebrate the return of spring by visiting farmer’s markets and outdoor music performances.
-In the summer months, you’ll find me with my husband and two daughters playing on the beach at Topsail Island—my longtime favorite NC beach.
-Fall calls us to the mountains to hike and marvel at the changing leaves, while winter means just enough snow for just a couple of days of good sledding.
-Year-round, we take advantage of living near the Eno River by hiking, swimming and enjoying that gorgeous setting.
-And when time or weather keeps me indoors, I enjoy overcoming my fear of heights at aerial dance class.
+I love North Carolina’s four distinct seasons, each with its own special gifts.
+In the spring, you can find me at a farmer’s market or an outdoor music performance.
+In the summer, you’ll find me with my husband and two daughters playing on the beach at Topsail Island—my longtime favorite NC beach.
+In the fall, nothing beats the mountains for hiking and enjoying the changing leaves.
+And, I am grateful for the mild winters with just enough snow for just a couple of days of good sledding.
+Year-round, we take advantage of living near the Eno River by hiking, swimming, and enjoying that gorgeous setting.

 Favorite thing about North Carolina:

 Just one thing?
 Impossible!
 North Carolina is my adopted home state.
-I fell in love with its beauty, its people, and its warm culture when, as a child, I visited relatives who lived here.
+I fell in love with its beauty, its people, and its warm culture when I visited relatives here as a child.
 It is where I chose to go to college and—after living in some other pretty incredible places—it is where I chose to return to raise my family.
-I treasure the long growing season here, the abundance of fresh, local foods, and the entrepreneurial drive and passion of our local growers and other food entrepreneurs for connecting more North Carolinians to healthy food—including me!
-One thing’s for sure: Our state has the best of everything to offer.
-How lucky are we?
+I treasure the long growing season, the abundance of fresh, local foods, the entrepreneurial drive and passion of our local growers, and other food entrepreneurs for connecting more North Carolinians to healthy local food—including me!